shriawesome/MachineLearning/FeatureSelection/README.md

 	<br> a.
 Build a random forest.
 	<br> b.
 Determine feature importance.
 	<br> c.
 Select the features with the highest importance.

+		* To avoid the issue of Correlated features on can go for Recursive Feature Elimination(RFE) method.
+		* Instead of removing features with less feature importance one can remove one feature at a time and then calculate the feature importance.